boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 `keanu~1`

 Fuzzy search within distance of 1 character.
 An example of using this would be `keanu~1 -keanu` which would find all misspellings of Keanu.
 The shorter the word the less effective this is and you should look at using ? wildcards instead.
+You can use values of 1 or 2 for the distance.

 `"keanu reeves"~5`